 With the inclusion of the USSR it makes sense to bring together the previous Other Europe and Caucasus & Central Asia groups in a single group called Other Europe, Caucasus and Central Asia, or OECCA, which also now includes the USSR and Yugoslavia up to 1991.

 The advanced plus emerging economies, the group first classified, has been separated into two groups, advanced and emerging.
-Each of the emerging economies, but not the advanced ones, figures in one of the regional groupings as well, while a few North African countries appear in both the MENA and the African regional groupings.
+Most of the emerging economies, but not the advanced ones, figure in one of the regional groupings as well, while a few North African countries appear in both the MENA and the African regional groupings.

 A small number of minor revisions have also been made.
 The previous versions of the country details and classifications for the various groups can be found on the Archive page.